St Barnabas Church, Oxford: Present day

 In September 2015 the parish was united with the neighbouring parish of St Thomas the Martyr, to form the new parish of St Barnabas and St Paul, with St Thomas the Martyr, Oxford.
 St Barnabas is the parish church and St Thomas is the chapel of ease.
 The first vicar of the new parish was Fr Jonathan Beswick, SSC.
 The current Vicar is Fr Christopher Woods, who until February 2019 was Vicar of St Anne's Hoxton in the Diocese of London.

-Historically, resolution B (rejecting a woman as incumbent of the parish) had been in place.
-Since 2018, the parish has received alternative episcopal oversight from the Bishop of Oswestry (formerly the Bishop of Ebbsfleet), the traditionalist catholic provincial episcopal visitor for those who reject the ordination of women as priests and bishops: the reason given for this request was to "maintain the unity of the parish".
-In November 2022, the parish began a consultation as to whether or not to rescind this arrangement, and in January 2023 the PCC voted by a majority to welcome the ministry of women priests and bishops.
+Historically, resolutions A and B (preventing a woman from presiding at holy communion, and from being appointed as incumbent, respectively) had been in place at St Barnabas and all three resolutions at St Thomas.
+Between 2018 and 2023, the parish received joint episcopal oversight from the Bishop of Oxford and the Bishop of Ebbsfleet, and after Ebbsfleet’s conversion to Roman Catholicism in 2022, the Bishop of Oswestry (Ebbsfleet and subsequently Oswestry being the traditionalist catholic provincial episcopal visitor for those who cannot in conscience accept the priestly and episcopal ministry of women).

+In November 2022, the parish began a consultation as to whether or not to accept the priestly and episcopal ministry of women, and in January 2023 the PCC voted by a majority to welcome the ministry of women priests and bishops.
+The Revd Dr Melanie Marshall was the first woman to preside at the Parish Mass and did so on 14 May 2023.